CSC493-Computing-Design-Practicum/2023-fall-project-ZakJ26/concept.md

 computing design.

 ## Possible Extensions:
-Creating a way to scan barcodes of food you've eaten and it track it throughout the day until its cleared
+Creating a way to scan barcodes of food you've eaten and it track it throughout the day until its cleared, AI integration in some form